P&O Norwegian Fjords Cruise Review

 Although the rest of the family have always been keen to do a cruise, personally I’d always been very reluctant.
-It’s just never seemed like my kind of holiday for various reasons and I wasn’t particularly looking forward to it – although the rest of the family certainly were.
+It’s just never seemed like my kind of holiday for various reasons and, before our first Norwegian Fjords cruise, I wasn’t particularly looking forward to it – although the rest of the family certainly were.

-I’m pleased to say I’ve been proved 100% wrong and have been totally blown away by the experience, which has been amazing from start to finish.
+I’m pleased to say I was proved 100% wrong and have been totally blown away by the P&O Norwegian Fjords cruise experience, which has been amazing from start to finish.

 Iona makes a great first impression as you board in Southampton, to be greeted by the stunning view of the ‘Grand Atrium’